epage/epage.github.io/blog/blog/are-we-gui-build-yet.md

   - rust
 ---

 ["Are we GUI yet?"](https://areweguiyet.com/) is a topic that frequently comes up within the Rust community.
 There are a lot of hard problems to solve, from the complexity of state management to something as easy to overlook as
 [smooth resize](https://raphlinus.github.io/rust/gui/2019/06/21/smooth-resize-test.html).
-One problem I don't see discussed often is a development and release pipeline that can handle the unique circumstances of each target platform.
+One problem I don't see discussed as often is a development and release pipeline that can handle the unique circumstances of each target platform.
 I met up with a bunch of application framework developers the day after [RustNL](https://2023.rustnl.org/) to explore this problem and what can be done